neu-se/CS4530-Spring-2025/Assignments/project-plan.md

 * Allow users to pose and answer questions using Markdown
 * Allow users to register and save a profile using some SSO tool for authentication
 * Improve the accessibility of the UI for some class of user (e.g.: screen-reader user, low-vision user, user with color-blindness)
-* Modify the code so that it is easy to switch to other persistence options: (e.g. Firebase, Supabase, Postgres + GraphQL)
+* Modify the code so that it is easy to switch to other persistence options: (e.g. Firebase, Supabase, Postgres + GraphQL).
 * Modify the code to generate secure and documented APIs using [tsoa](https://tsoa.com/) and [swagger](https://swagger.io/).
 * Retarget the client to use the Chakra UI library
 * Improve the quality of the tests
 * Add direct messaging and other chat features
+* Add game-playing or other features for collaboration and social interaction.
+(If you do this, it should offer some features beyond the ones in IP2)
-* Propose some cool app using the infrastructure in the starter code (REST, WebSockets, persistent database)
+* Propose some other cool app using the infrastructure in the starter code (REST, WebSockets, persistent database).
+Use your imagination!

 Please note that multiple teams might choose to propose the same feature, or a variation of that same feature - this is OK.